CP499ColoradoCollege/CCSGA-Comments/README.md

       2. `sudo systemctl start nginx`
       3. `sudo systemctl enable nginx` so it starts automatically upon boot
       4. `sudo systemctl status nginx` to make sure it’s working
+7. Once you've completed the setup steps under "Product Compilation and Installation," the website should be accessible at the server's IP address/domain name on whatever port you specified on the `listen` lines of the Nginx configuration file (albeit with a self-signed certificate, so you'll have to click through an SSL warning in your browser)!

 #### Product Compilation and Installation

 1. Frontend setup (only necessary for development, or wherever you will actually be producing the Flutter build from the Dart code):
-   1. Create a symlink from /var/lib/snapd/snap to /snap
+   1. Create a symlink from `/var/lib/snapd/snap` to `/snap`
-   2. Add /var/lib/snapd/snap/bin to the PATH environment variable (most likely by editing and then re-running `source ~/.bashrc`)
+   2. Add `/var/lib/snapd/snap/bin` to the PATH environment variable (most likely by editing and then re-running `source ~/.bashrc`)
    3. Install flutter.
 The flutter website has [comprehensive directions](https://flutter.dev/docs/get-started/install/linux) for doing so, although not all of the output from `flutter doctor` needs to be fixed, since development for this project does not include running an application on an iOS or Android simulator.
    4. Switch to the flutter beta channel and enable the web feature: